john-azzaro/Study-Mongoose/README.md

         mongoose.model();
     ```
 2. Pass in TWO arguments: The corresponding collection in your database and the schema:
 When you tell mongoose to create a model, the first argument you pass in will be the collection in the database that corresponds to this model.
 The second argument will be the schema we just defined.
+Also note that by default, Mongo will convert convert the name of the first argument (i.e. Book => books), where it will be working with ``` db.books```.

     ```JavaScript
         mongoose.model('Book', bookSchema);